 The terms “open web” and “free web” both refer to the part of the Internet that can be accessed for free using an Internet search engine like Google.
-For most of us, the open web has become our go-to place for finding information.
-Usually this works out just fine, particularly when you’re searching for things like song lyrics or recipes, shopping for clothes or concert tickets, or looking for news, weather, or current information about your favorite celebrities or the specs on Apple’s latest i-gadget.
-But when you’re doing research for a college course, searching the open web can be frustrating, since so many of the sources that come up in your results list are not appropriate for college-level research.
+You probably use the open web every day.
+It's a convenient place to find information and activities of all kinds: song lyrics, recipes, news, weather, shopping, social networking and so much more.
+But when you’re doing research for a college course, searching the open web can be frustrating, since so much of what is free out there isn't appropriate for college-level research.

 Learn more by visiting the library's tutorials on searching the open web and the deep web.
 Links are below